 For some smaller Supply Chain & Procurement departments, moving from 1 to 2 is the right aspiration, whereas for large corporate organisations best-in-class stage 3 is the target (when dealing with the traditional procurement areas).
 But moving a procurement organisation from one maturity stage to another is far from an easy task.
 It not only requires the know-how and the right people, but appropriate technological tools are crucial for the transition as well.

 The right technology empowers procurement to gain full control and spend transparency.
-With the proper tools procurement professionals can not only categorize and track their external spend a lot easier and more efficiently, but they can also manage their supply chain data, track performance over time, report to stakeholders and get actionable recommendations for maximum impact and savings.
+With the proper tools procurement professionals can not only categorise and track their external spend a lot easier and more efficiently, but they can also manage their supply chain data, track performance over time, report to stakeholders and get actionable recommendations for maximum impact and savings.

 But besides that, technology is also becoming an absolute necessity when trying to get in control of a company’s sustainability agenda and when focusing corporate climate action.
 With the increased requirements for carbon accounting, the necessity for a business to run a mature procurement organisation has outrun the normal pace in which you would see advancement.